-Centre for Applied Macro- and Petroleum Economics (CAMP)
+Centre for Applied Macroeconomics and Commodity Prices (CAMP)

 CAMP is established to bring together economists working on applied macroeconomic issues, with special emphasis on energy economics.